SteveShikaze/SubwatershedHelp/index.md

 - Wetland coverage
 - Open water coverage
 - Permeability
--

 The interactive tool provides properties of each subwatershed that the user selects.
-When a subwatershed is selected,
+When a subwatershed is selected, the properties of the selected watershed appear in a window.

 # Header 2
 ### Header 3

-- Bulleted
-- List

-1. Numbered
-2. List

 **Bold** and _Italic_ and `Code` text